 John earned his undergraduate degree from Rice University while playing Division 1 baseball as a relief pitcher and outfielder.
-In 2015, John was drafted by the Chicago Cubs minor league affiliate where he played as a relief pitcher for three seasons.
+In 2015, John was drafted by the Chicago Cubs where he played minor league baseball as a relief pitcher for three seasons.
 Following his baseball career, John pursued his passion for law, following in the footsteps of his father.
 John received his J.D. from University of Houston Law Center and a master’s degree from the University of North Carolina.
 John sat for, and passed, both the Major League Baseball Agent Exam in October 2020 and the Texas Bar Exam in July 2021 scoring in the top 1% of test takers.

 Outside of the courtroom, John manages a music publishing company that recently surpassed 10 million streams on Spotify.
 This venture has provided him with a deep understanding of the legal challenges faced by many startup businesses.
 On weekends, you can find John on the baseball field, coaching his 13U select team.
 He also enjoys spending quality time with his wife, Madeline, and their two children, Adelaide and Johnny.